-Whether you're aiming to trade full-time at some point in the future or simply enjoy a second income, it is important to keep your bank safe.
+Whether you're aiming to trade full-time in the future or simply enjoy a second income, you have to keep your bank safe.

-Without a bank you cannot bet or trade at all, so don't skip this section!
+Remember... without a betting bank you cannot bet or trade at all!

 Most new traders simply deposit their entire betting bank into Betfair, but don't do that!
 While it's rare to get your account hacked, cyber crime is becoming more of a threat.

 You're only ever going to be trading with a small proportion of your bank, so you don't need it all sitting there.
 With a smaller balance, you'll be less tempted to chase losses too and that's very helpful for inexperienced traders.